-Blog: National Recovery Month feature blog – Dan’s service
+Blog: National Recovery Month feature blog - The opposite of addiction

 Regardless of how hectic his schedule becomes as an electrician’s apprentice, Dan blocks out every third Monday night and will continue to keep that slot open, he said, for the rest of his life.